joelstrohmeier/website/src/about.md

 Work I've led on accessible interface components has featured in: Secret Intelligence Service (SIS) Design System, Smashing Magazine, the Scrimba front-end development e-learning course and the Stark Library.

 In 2026, I was shortlisted for the iList award which is an Institute of Practitioners of Advertising (IPA) award recognising notable contributions to diversity and inclusion in the advertising and media sector.
-I've also been a guest speaker for students of Digital Product Design at New York University (NYU).
+I've also been a guest speaker for students of Digital Product Design at New York University.